Cruiser

-As of 2023, only two countries operate vessels formally classed as cruisers: the United States and Russia, and in both cases the vessels are primarily armed with guided missiles. was the last gun cruiser in service, serving with the Peruvian Navy until 2017.
+As of 2023, only two countries operated active duty vessels formally classed as cruisers: the United States and Russia.
+These cruisers are primarily armed with guided missiles, with the exceptions of the aircraft cruiser Admiral Kuznetsov.
+BAP Almirante Grau was the last gun cruiser in service, serving with the Peruvian Navy until 2017.

 Nevertheless, other classes in addition to the above may be considered cruisers due to differing classification systems.
-The US/NATO system includes the Type 055 from China and the Slava from Russia.
-International Institute for Strategic Studies' "The Military Balance" defines a cruiser as a surface combatant displacing at least 9750 tonnes; it includes the Type 055, the Sejong the Great from South Korea, the Atago from Japan, the Slava, the Kidd operated by Taiwan, and the Zumwalt, Ticonderoga and Flight III Arleigh Burke from the US.
+The US/NATO system includes the Type 055 from China and the Kirov and Slava from Russia.
+International Institute for Strategic Studies' "The Military Balance" defines a cruiser as a surface combatant displacing at least 9750 tonnes; with respect to vessels in service as of the early 2020s it includes the Type 055, the Sejong the Great from South Korea, the Atago and Maya from Japan and the Flight III Arleigh Burke, Ticonderoga and Zumwalt from the US.

 Early history

 The term "cruiser" or "cruizer" was first commonly used in the 17th century to refer to an independent warship.
 "Cruiser" meant the purpose or mission of a ship, rather than a category of vessel.
 However, the term was nonetheless used to mean a smaller, faster warship suitable for such a role.
 In the 17th century, the ship of the line was generally too large, inflexible, and expensive to be dispatched on long-range missions (for instance, to the Americas), and too strategically important to be put at risk of fouling and foundering by continual patrol duties.

 The Dutch navy was noted for its cruisers in the 17th century, while the Royal Navy—and later French and Spanish navies—subsequently caught up in terms of their numbers and deployment.
 The British Cruiser and Convoy Acts were an attempt by mercantile interests in Parliament to focus the Navy on commerce defence and raiding with cruisers, rather than the more scarce and expensive ships of the line.
 During the 18th century the frigate became the preeminent type of cruiser.
 A frigate was a small, fast, long range, lightly armed (single gun-deck) ship used for scouting, carrying dispatches, and disrupting enemy trade.
 The other principal type of cruiser was the sloop, but many other miscellaneous types of ship were used as well.